bitrise-io/devcenter/_articles/reviews/meta-field.md

 published: false

 ---
-You can add custom properties, notes or even try new configurations of your workflow in `bitrise.yml` by using `meta` field and namespacing.
+ Any tool that can edit `bitrise.yml` can add custom properties to it, this way you can add special properties or notes to your env vars, or even try new configurations of your workflow in `bitrise.yml`.
+All  you have to add is add a  `meta` field and a namespace label with key and value to the right place.

 The format you should use is the following: